ablochha/Resume/Networking/README.md

 * `-p` / `--port PORT`

   Specifies the port on which to listen for HFTP messages.
+If not given, default to `10000`.

 * `-r HOSTNAME` / `--redis HOSTNAME`